zachomedia/oidc-authservice/README.md

 * **USERID_TOKEN_HEADER** The name of the header containing the id_token. (default `kubeflow-userid-token`).
 * **USERID_PREFIX** The prefix added to the userid, which will be the value of the header.

+### Authentication Methods

+The AuthService accepts credentials of the following form:

+### AuthService Sessions

+When the AuthService logs in a user, it creates a session for them and saves it in its database.
+The session secret value is saved in a cookie in the user's browser, named `authservice_session`.

+The AuthService will then accept credentials in two forms:
+1. The session cookie containing the secret value.
+2. A header (`AUTH_HEADER`) containing the session's secret value.

 ## Usage

 OIDC-Authservice is an OIDC Client, which authenticates users with an OIDC Provider and assigns them a session.